Dog Ears and How To Care For Them

 Your dog’s ears should be clean, odour-free, pale pink in colour with a minimal amount of wax.
 This will help prevent ear mites or any infection caused by the build-up of wax and debris.
 Good canine ear health starts with clean ears.
-Ear cleaning is most effectively when done regularly, although not daily.
+Ear cleaning is most effective when done regularly, although not daily.
 So grab some dog ear cleaners, cotton wool and get ready.

 Using an ear cleaner on dogs